-There are many boats you can fly through the water on including yachts, sailboats, pontoon boats and more.
+There are many boats you can fly through the water on including yachts, sailboats, pontoon boats, and more.
 Perhaps the most fun and speed can be found when riding on an airboat.

 How fast can an airboat go?
 An airboat can reach a speed of over 130 miles per hour or 209 kilometers per hour.
-The speed of an airboat depends primarily on the type of fan used, the horsepower of the engine, and the build quality of the boat.
+The speed of an airboat primarily depends on the type of fan used, the horsepower of the engine, and the build quality of the boat.

 Read on to learn more about airboats and how they manage to go that fast.

 An airboat is fan-powered and is designed for speed.
 The secrets to an airboat’s speed and traversing capabilities are all in the build.
 Builders carefully consider the balance of the airboat.
 But the speed takes priority here.
 In other words, power takes the top spot on the list of what makes an airboat good.

 An airboat is a flat bottomed boat fitted with a large propeller fan on its back, propelling the boat forward when it is moving.
 This large fan is powered by either a road vehicle engine or an airplane-style propeller.

 The engine is entirely dependent on the size of the airboat in which it is to be fitted.
 The streamlined structure of the airboat allows it to cut through the water like a shark—and the giant fan (sometimes two) on the back allows it to go fast.